Caldeira Velha Hot Springs in Sao Miguel Azores – Time Slot Entry Tickets and Tips

 • Either flip flops to change from pool to pool or Teva.
 I preferred my Teva because some areas were slippy.

-• You may like to wear a warm sweater after your visit from fall to spring when day temps are not high.
+• You may like to wear a warm sweater after your visit from fall to spring when the temperature is not high.

 • Leave your valuables in your accommodation.